About

 Our history

 The history of the Catholic Church in the mid-north and far north coast of New South Wales commenced with the arrival of Bishop John Bede Polding in 1834 and the progressive creation of new dioceses like Armidale in 1871.
 In the following fifteen years the Catholic population and coastal communities grew to the extent that another diocese was needed to support the rise in numbers.
 In 1887 the area was divided off from Armidale and became the Diocese of Grafton until 1900, when it was renamed the Diocese of Lismore.
-Learn more about our history and our past Bishops.
+Learn more about our history and our past bishops.

 Our faith